Q: What is the Gallatin Undergraduate Initiative for Discovery in Education (GUIDE) Program?

 Q: How does the GUIDE program work?

-The eight GUIDE Finalists enroll in one Gallatin course each in the fall semester of their sophomore year.
+The GUIDE Finalists enroll in one Gallatin course each in the fall semester of their sophomore year.
 Gallatin will cover the tuition and registration fees for this course, whose credits BMCC has agreed to apply to the AA degree.

-After being admitted to NYU as junior transfer students, the five GUIDE Scholars receive full scholarships to NYU.
+After being admitted to NYU as junior transfer students, the GUIDE Scholars receive full scholarships to NYU.
 Gallatin will cover all unmet need for tuition, fees, books and, if requested, on-campus housing for the next four semesters, provided the student remains in academic good standing.

 Q: How competitive is the GUIDE program?